 The FDFC collaborates with our local law enforcement agency to provide retail tobacco and alcohol compliance checks, DUI emphasis patrols and the Sticker Shock Campaign.

 The FDFC provides trainings throughout the plateau about prescription drug abuse, including our senior population.
 We also provide DEA takeback events to collect unused medications.
-The FDFC was integral in partnering with Jim’s Pharmacy to have a drug drop box installed at their location.
-This box was installed by King County and will be funded through a KC grant.
-This box is now available inside the pharmacy which is located at 2820 Griffin Ave, Enumclaw, 98022.
+The FDFC was integral in bringing a drug drop box into Enumclaw.
+We now have two drop box locations: Enumclaw Police Station (1705 Wells St.) and QFC (1009 Monroe St.)

 Rainier Foothills Wellness Foundation, Enumclaw School District, Washington State Patrol, Enumclaw Police Department, Enumclaw Fire Department, Mutual of Enumclaw and the Courier Herald.